-If the person fails to either pay the amount or resolve the matter, the concerned government department gets the right to impose a tax lien on the assets of the person under default.
+If the person fails to pay the amount or resolve the matter, the concerned government department can impose a tax lien on the person’s assets under default.
 The assets may include the taxpayer’s personal assets such as property, vehicles, securities, jewelry, etc. The business assets will be subject to the tax lien if the taxpayer is a business organization.
 A lien imposed by the federal government will supersede any other party’s claims over the taxpayer’s assets.
 Any realization made on the assets will first go towards the government.
-Further, the taxpayer can’t sell or transfer the assets under lien.
+Further, the taxpayer can’t sell or transfer the assets under a lien.

 Example of Tax Lien

 Let us take two situations where it can be imposed.

 - A property owner is facing a financial crisis and cannot pay dues of property taxes applicable to the property.
 The local government can impose tax liens on the property where the property tax remains unpaid.